-You must be a design student or a newly educated designer (the education must have been completed within the last two years), and you must have at least one physical prototype of your design that you can exhibit on DesignTalent.
+The participants are design students or newly educated designers (the education must have been completed within the last 2 years), and they must have at least one physical prototype of their design to exhibit on DesignTalent.

 The Act on Non-Formal General Adult Education and Democratic Voluntary Activity (folkeoplysningsloven), mentioned in section 8.4, also provides the opportunity for the support of activities that may enhance young people’s entrepreneurial skills.

 The Danish Youth Council (DUF) funds a host of projects for children and young people, where entrepreneurial skills can often play a role, for instance skills in organising, planning and conducting projects

 The strategy for young people’s encounter with art and culture from 2014 (see section 8.3) contained funds for launching a course to further young project initiators’ skills in organising, planning, and conducting cultural projects.
 The total funding was DKK 2.1 million.
 The funds were used in connection with the start-up or further development of local training courses.